 Tip: Most visitors only discover the top level, which runs along Pike Street and Pike Place.
 Don’t be a tourist.
 Go deeper into the market and down the stair to discover more shops and restaurants.

 As you stroll through the market, you will notice a lot of street performers.
 They are also called Buskers and some of them go on to become famous performers and songwriters.
 While visiting, make sure to stop at one of the fish sellers and observe.
-To attract customer attention, some fishmongers started throwing fish to each other and making a big show out of preparing and selling fish.
+To attract customer attention, some fishmongers started throwing fish at each other and making a big show out of preparing and selling fish.

 Interesting Facts: Although Pike Place started as a farmer’s market, it now also offers many trinkets, fine art, shows, breweries and dining experiences.